Post-processing noisy quantum computations utilizing N-representability constraints: Noise

 As a next step, we apply the one-qubit superoperator $\mathcal L$ to the vectorized density matrix,

-where here we used the dephasing superoperator as an example, with dephasing probability $p = \frac{1}{2}\left(1-e^{-2 \Gamma t}\right)$, where $\Gamma$ denotes the dephasing rate and $t$ the time the noise acted on the system.
+where here we used the dephasing superoperator as an example, with $\Gamma$ denoting the dephasing rate and $t$ the time the noise acted on the system.
 Transforming Eq.~\eqref{eq:dephvecdm} back to matrix form yields

+Note, that going from pure states to mixed states, relying on density matrices Eqs.~\eqref{eq:1rdm} and~\eqref{eq:2rdm} would read: